Some people are just naturally photogenic.

 The image recalls the entire vision and summons the sights, sounds and details of that particular moment.
 Among this formidable collection there is one photograph captured with a film camera, on September 4, 2004, by a friend and hiking companion.
 The photograph returns memories of this special day in a special place.

-The photograph was captured at an all-time favorite mountain on the lower summit of Forget-Me Not-Mountain in Kananaskis Country, Alberta.
+The photograph was captured at an all-time favorite mountain on the lower summit of Forget-Me Not-Mountain in Kananaskis Country, Alberta, Canada.
 The true summit is easily accessible by a spectacular walk to the other end of the 'U', and is six feet higher at 2,335 m (7,660 ft.)
 Forget-Me Not Mountain is a small mountain which everyone capable of wading through fast, cold water and gaining about 914 m (~3,000 ft.) of aggressive elevation should do.
 The mountains behind are Banded Peak, Outlaw, Cornwall and Glasgow.

 On October 1, 2013, it is a privilege to be hiking with Jen and Greg.
 The photo featured below is captured by Jennifer on our hike to the summit of Pocaterra Ridge with a return through Rockfall Valley.
 This particular photo recalls special memories of a unique mission and will be placed on the wall as a reminder of great company on a blustery, snow-swept day in challenging conditions through unanticipated terrain.
 The photograph also represents the profound personal relationship with nature created over several decades of wilderness adventure.
 The challenging days are typically those which become the most indelibly memorable.
 Here is this recent photograph, taken with a smart phone, which has become one of my all-time favorites.